Leopard cat: Diet

 Leopard cats are carnivorous, feeding on a variety of small prey including mammals, lizards, amphibians, birds and insects.
 In most parts of their range, small rodents such as rats and mice form the major part of their diet, which is often supplemented with grass, eggs, poultry, and aquatic prey.
 They are active hunters, dispatching their prey with a rapid pounce and bite.
 Unlike many other small cats, they do not "play" with their food, maintaining a tight grip with their claws until the animal is dead.
 This may be related to the relatively high proportion of birds in their diet, which are more likely to escape when released than are rodents.

 Reproduction and development

-The breeding season of leopard cats varies depending on the climate.
+The breeding season of the leopard cat varies depending on the climate.
 In tropical habitats, kittens are born throughout the year.
 In colder habitats farther north, females give birth in spring.
 Their gestation period lasts 60–70 days.
 Litter size varies between two and three kittens.
 Captive-born kittens weighed 75 to 130 g at birth and opened their eyes by 15 days of age.
 Within two weeks, they double their weight and are four times their birth weight at the age of five weeks.
 At the age of four weeks, their permanent canines break through, and they begin to eat meat.
-Captive females reach sexual maturity earliest at the age of one year and have their first litter at the age of 13 to 14 months.
-Captive leopard cats have lived for up to thirteen years.
+Captive females reach sexual maturity earliest at the age of one year and have their first litter at the age of 13–14 months.
+Captive leopard cats have lived for up to 13 years.

-The estrus period lasts five to nine days.